ncredinburgh/JavaForSmallTeams/tests/600_understand_how_to_use_mocks_and_stubs.md

   Mockito.verify(subscriber).receive(message);
 ```

-We will not discuss the Mockito api in any detail here, but this line
+We will not discuss the Mockito API in any detail here, but this line:

 ```java
   Mockito.when(subscriber.receive(message)).thenReturn(1);